 Once that’s complete, make sure you Mac is awake and the magic will happen.
 It’s a simple feature, but one that does save time and improve your computer’s security.

-Using the wearable device, a simple Siri command can accomplish a number of tasks in a smart home like turning lights on or off and even locking and unlocking doors.
-The Home app on the watch is good for more customizable control including interaction with groups of devices and scenes.
+On the Apple Watch, a simple Siri command can accomplish a number of tasks in a smart home, like turning lights on or off and even locking and unlocking doors.
+The Home app on the Watch is good for more customizable control, including interaction with groups of devices and scenes.